Sardar Ka Grandson

 Sardar Ka Grandson (lit.
 'Sardar's Grandson') is a 2021 Indian Hindi-language comedy-drama film directed by Kaashvie Nair and written by Anuja Chauhan and Kaashvi Nair.
 The film was produced by Bhushan Kumar, Divya Khosla Kumar, Krishan Kumar, Monisha Advani, Madhu Bhojwani, Nikkhil Advani and John Abraham under the banners T-Series, Emmay Entertainment and JA Entertainment.
-The film features Arjun Kapoor, Neena Gupta and Rakul Preet Singh in lead roles.
+The film features Arjun Kapoor, Neena Gupta and Rakul Preet Singh in lead roles with John Abraham and Aditi Rao Hydari in special appearances.

 The film was released on 18 May 2021 on Netflix.